mredodos/ecab-taxi-booking-manager/readme.txt

 Automatic fare calculation based on distance, time, or any custom criteria you define.

 📰 Customizable Rates
-Set up custom rate plans, allowing you to tailor pricing based on different zones, distances, or other factors.
+Set up custom rate plans, allowing you to tailor pricing based on different zones, distances, or other factors

 💰 Multiple Payment Gateways
 Easily integrate with popular payment gateways to offer secure and diverse payment options for customers.